 Read more about the documents needed to sell a car.

-Popularity of the car
+The popularity of the car

 How desirable your car is could make a big difference to how much you’ll get for it and how easy it’ll be to sell, especially if you’re looking to sell privately.
 Only newer, in-demand cars have a good chance of selling quickly on the private market.
 If your car is older or unpopular, you’ll struggle to shift it and you’re also likely to make a big loss, even if you sell privately.

-If you know your car is still desirable, you’re likely to get a decent amount more money for it if you sell it privately, especially if it’s naturally a higher value model.
+If you know your car is still desirable, you’re likely to get a decent amount more money for it if you sell it privately, especially if it’s naturally a higher-value model.
 However, the older and less in-demand your model is, even if it’s still in great condition, the smaller the price gap will be between a private sale and a sale to an online buyer or a dealer.
 In this situation, it’s also likely to take a long time to sell privately, which will never be the case if you go through a site like Jamjar instead.

 Condition of the car

 Along with the popularity of the car, the condition will have a big impact on your sales prospects, particularly if you’re looking at selling privately.
-If you want to get good money for your car and sell it relatively fast, it needs to be in great condition and have a low mileage.
+If you want to get good money for your car and sell it relatively fast, it needs to be in great condition and have low mileage.
 If it’s more worn, it will be much harder to shift and you’ll get less cash for it privately.
 None of this will change the ease of a sale if you choose to go with an online car buying service, though it could make trading in the car to a particular dealer trickier, depending on their requirements.

 As with the car’s popularity, the better its condition, the bigger the price gap could be between private buyers and other alternatives.
 A car that’s not in great nick is unlikely to be worth the time it takes to sell it privately.
 In addition, a car that’s in such poor condition that it’s barely roadworthy is almost definitely worth selling elsewhere.
 Businesses are much more likely to have the means and the desire to take it off your hands than a private buyer would.